Young Bonobo—a very smart ape!

 Beginning and experienced IB Theory of Knowledge teachers are invited to appropriate, borrow directly, or adapt freely any of this tried and trusted TOK content.

 TOKresource.org is a non-commercial resource for TOK teachers around the world.
-There are no subscriptions, ads, or clickbait.
-Nor does the site provide quick-fix assessment help for students.
+There is no paywall, ads, or clickbait.
+Nor does the site provide any quick-fix assessment help for students.
 Instead, the focus is on the essential recurring challenge for every TOK teacher—when it’s time for class, what are my students actually going to do?*

 Andrew Brown